Who is Receivables Management Systems?

 In the other 15 states, you can record with the other party’s permission.
 If you tell the debt collector you are going to record, and they keep talking, that’s considered giving permission.
 They will usually hang up.

 Don’t believe what they say.
 Debt collectors are known to make false threats, lie, and tell you whatever they need to tell you to get you to pay the debt.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collector is illegal if you owe them.
 However, it’s also best to avoid giving access to your bank account or credit card information.

 Don’t apply for new lines of credit.
 It’s also considered fraudulent to apply for new lines of credit if you are unable to pay your current creditors.

 Don’t ignore them.
-You can do things on your terms, but ignoring the situation will not make RMS go away.
+You can do things on your terms, but ignoring the situation will not make Receivables Management Systems go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 The age limit varies from state to state, but it’s typically around 4-6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.